talovski/homaze-assignment/part1/readme.md

 (maybe centering the elements when the screen is small, so it would look better?).
 But these examples were not provided in the tutorial, so I decided not to implement them on my own.

+For prices and currency I used method `toLocaleString`.
+I made the transformations outside the JSX code to improve readability.

 I will be glad to answer any questions regarding the exercise!